oneapi-src/oneAPI-samples/DirectProgramming/C++/ParallelPatterns/openmp_reduction/README.md

 ﻿# `openmp_reduction` Sample

 The `openmp_reduction` code sample is a simple program that calculates pi.
-This program is implemented using C++ and openMP for Intel(R) CPU and accelerators.
+This program is implemented using C++ and openMP for Intel&reg; CPU and accelerators.

 For comprehensive instructions see the [DPC++ Programming](https://software.intel.com/en-us/oneapi-programming-guide) and search based on relevant terms noted in the comments.